-This is the seriously BEST guacamole recipe, and it is super simple to make.
+This is the seriously BEST guacamole recipe, and it is super simple and easy to make.
 It also has amazing flavor thanks to my super secret, game-changing ingredient. 🤩🤓

 You probably won’t be able to detect the secret ingredient because it is subtle and not overpowering at all.
 Most people who eat this guacamole say something like…